Yangseung/NL-CCAM/README.md

 I fix the threshold value for quadratic function.

-You can change threshold values for the best results of your models.
+You can change threshold values for the best results of each combinational function.